climbTheStairs/climbTheStairs.github.io/default/js/style_guide.md

 - Classes have a default constructor if one is not specified.
 Avoid unnecessary constructor functions.

 ## Iterators
-- Use built-in functions instead of loops like `for-in` or `for-of`.
+- Use built-in methods instead of loops like `for-in` or `for-of`.
-- Reduce activity in loops.
-Accessing a property each iteration is inefficient.
-Instead assign them first to variables.
+- Reduce activity in loops, as accessing a property each iteration is inefficient.
+Instead, assign them first to variables.
 ```javascript
 for (let i = 0, l = arr.length; i < l; i++)
     // Do stuff